 Emotions!
 Making Sense of Your Feelings by Mary Lamia, PhD

-Thia will help you understand your emotions and who you are, how you appear to others, and what you can be.
-While your emotional life may feel out of control, your emotions are valuable.
-It's time to figure just what your emotions are telling you!
+This book will help you understand your emotions and who you are, how you appear to others, and what you can be.
+While your emotional life may feel out of control, your emotions are valuable if you listen to them.

 Chicken Little A piece of the sky falls on Chicken Little's head.
 When he tries to tell people, they all think he is crazy and reject him, everyone except his friends.

 Turns out a whole bunch of music artists have been rejected too.
 You can find all their songs about dealing with rejection above

 If you would like to explore what’s going on

 for you today, then just jump on!
 You will be